Spring Scholarships 2018

 These awards provide $2000 toward the work-study scholarship fees for students with financial need and exceptional talent.
 There are five scholarships for fall and five scholarships for spring.

 Established in honor of Samuel Almon, who was a friend of the school, this fund provides a fully-funded work-study scholarship covering room, board, and tuition for a textiles Concentration.
 This scholarship requires the student to contribute a piece made during the session to the scholarship auction.

 Established by the family and friends of Christy Wright, this fund provides a fully-funded work-study scholarship covering room, board, and tuition for a glass Concentration for a student making a career transition into glass.

 Texas Star Scholarship

-Funded anonymously, this award supports the experience of a Concentration work-study student in clay, currently living in Texas.
-The award provides $2,850 toward the work-study scholarship fee for a student with financial need who is ready to engage fully in concentrated, creative exploration.
+Funded anonymously, this scholarship supports the experience of a Concentration work-study student in clay.
+The award provides $2,950 toward the work-study scholarship fee for a student with financial need who is ready to engage fully in concentrated, creative exploration.

 There is one work-study position in the fall and one in the spring for a student who will teach movement classes.
 Your application and résumé should address your qualifications to teach movement.

-International students note: because the U.S. government considers our work-study scholarship and studio assistantship programs to be work for hire, students who are not U.S. citizens may not receive work-study scholarships unless they have a work permit.
+International students note: because the U.S. government considers our work-study scholarship and studio assistantship programs to be work for hire, students who are not U.S. citizens may not receive work-study scholarships or studio assistantships unless they have a work permit.